Spain Company Registration in 2023-24

 FAQ’s

-In general, the incorporation of branches takes between 6-8 Weeks.
-Same procedure for a company.
-The branch will also have to nominate a Spanish resident individual or legal entity to represent the parent company when dealing with Spanish tax authorities concerning its tax obligations.
+It takes around 7 to 14 days to incorporate your business in Spain.
+The branch will also have to nominate a Spanish resident individual or legal entity to represent the parent company when dealings with Spanish tax authorities concerning its tax obligations.

 Register as a taxpayer with Agencies Tributaries (Spanish Tax Authority).
 This is necessary to file the first resident tax return.